Doctor of Ministry

 - If the native language is not English, or the medium of instruction for all postsecondary education is not English, applicants must either submit an official Test of English as a Foreign Language (TOEFL) score of 600 (paper test), 250 (computer test), or 100 (internet test) taken within the past two years, or the International English Language Testing System (IELTS), Academic Format, with a minimum score of 7.0 taken within the past two years.
 Note: Applicants for the Latino Ministry Cohort are not required to take the TOEFL or IELTS exams.

-The Doctor of Ministry degree requires the completion of 48 quarter units of credit beyond the Master of Divinity degree, or 60 quarter units of credit (plus language) beyond a two-year (96 quarter units or 64 semester units) theological MA degree.
+The Doctor of Ministry degree requires the completion of 48 quarter units of credit beyond the Master of Divinity degree, or 60 quarter units of credit (including language) beyond a two-year (80 quarter units or 54 semester units) theological MA degree, or 64 quarter units of credit (including language and theological classes) beyond a two-year (72 quarter units or 48 semester units) theological MAGL degree.

 - Personal and Congregational Care